all24/api-documentation/source/index.html.md

  401 - Unauthorized | No valid API key provided.
  402 - Request Faile | The parameters were valid but the request failed.
  404 - Not Found | The requested resource doesn't exist.
- 409 - Conflict | The request conflicts with another request (perhaps due to using the same idempotent key).
+ 409 - Conflict | The request conflicts with another request.
  429 - Too Many Requests | Too many requests hit the API too quickly.
 We recommend an exponential backoff of your requests.
  500, 502, 503, 504 - Server Errors | Something went wrong on all24's end.